astroumd/lmtoy/docs/wishlist.md

   in memory.
 This depends if the data is doppler tracked or not (I believe it is)

+* buffer overruns in C gridder program.
+One was the convolution running over the edge (big maps would prevent this).
+  Also needed to fix Cube and Plane access for non-square maps (using square maps would solve that).
+Both are now fixed (I think).
+  Segfaults show up as Error 11 in the gridder.

 * more header information passing from RAW to FITS, e.g. for ADMIT to work. more to come (e.g. HISTORY).
 Need to confirm if other things in CASA also work correctly.